cliffc2/jormungandr-setup/README.md

 ```

-Send tokens to an account address
+Send tokens to an account address (script)
 ---

 > Create or download send-lovelaces.sh script the make the file executable